FrancescaAnd/MammoCAD/README.md

 ## 2. Experiment results

 ### Detection
-Here are the normalized confusion matrix, F1 curve, Precision curve, and Recall curve obtained by running respectively YOLOv8s.pt (Small) and YOLOv8m.pt (Medium) on the augmented dataset with CLAHE applied
+Here are the normalized confusion matrix, F1 curve, Precision curve, and Recall curve obtained by running respectively YOLOv8s.pt (Small) and YOLOv8m.pt (Medium) fine-tuned on the augmented dataset with CLAHE

 #### *YOLOv8s*
 <p>